DShield-ISC/dshield/README.md

 Configuration parameters like your API Key will be retained.
 To edit the configuration, edit `/etc/dshield.ini`, to configure the firewall edit `/etc/network/iptables` (note: nat table is also used).

+A new feature has been introduced, especially for automatic updates.
+At the end of the installation the install.sh script will search for the file /root/bin/postinstall.sh and execute its content, if it exists.
+If you need some extra changes in the newly installed files, this is the location to put them.
+This file NEEDS execute rights.

 Please make sure to keep special port and network configuration up to date (e.g. manually configure recently added telnet / web ports in firewall config), e.g. no-log config, no-honey config, ... unfortunately this can't be done automagically as of now.
 If unsure delete respective lines in `/etc/dshield.ini` and re-run the installation script.

 Testing of update procedure is normally done (between two releases) as follows: